The Framework

 Most cryptocurrency rankings sort coins by market cap or price.
 That tells you what is popular today, not what is likely to hold value over time.
 But popularity can fade and is often a poor measure of lasting value.

 True Value Rankings (TVR) provides a transparent framework built on 8 fundamental metrics.
-TVR provides default rankings as a starting point, but the real power is that you can adjust every weight, override any score, and build rankings that reflect your own investment philosophy.
+The default rankings are a starting point, but the real power is that you can adjust every weight, override any score, and build rankings that reflect your own investment philosophy.
 TVR does not tell you what to think.
 It gives you the tools to think more clearly about your own investment thesis.

 The default settings reflect a Sound Value philosophy, rooted in scarcity, decentralization, utility, and long-term sustainability.
 Think of it as one well-considered perspective among many.
 A privacy advocate, an institutional analyst, and a hard money purist would each weight these metrics differently, and TVR is designed to accommodate all of them.